Hide table of contents

 I’m far from an expert on the state of connectomics technology, but after talking to someone in the field, I have a vague impression that I am not crazy to hope for whole primate-brain connectomes in the 2020s and whole human-brain connectomes in the 2030s, if all goes well.
 That’s soon enough to be plausibly relevant for AGI, on my models.

-I don’t mean to be partisan—if E11 has any existing or future competitors, great!
+I don’t mean to be partisan—if there are other groups working in this area, great!
 I am rooting for them too.

 (Thanks Anders Sandberg, Adam Marblestone, and Justis Mills for critical comments on a draft; see also Adam’s 2021 post along similar lines.)